naivenlp/naivenmt-legacy/README.md

-# tf-nmt-keras
+# naivenmt
-An experimental implementation of tensorflow/nmt with keras.
+An experimental implementation of NMT using tensorflow.

+Actually, this project is a refactor of [tensorflow/nmt](https://github.com/tensorflow/nmt), with some
+improvements:

+* Better code organization
+* A really simple API to export the pre-trained model